Authored by the expert who managed and guided the team behind the Thailand Property Pack

 What is the 5-year property price forecast for Pattaya as of 2026?

-As of early 2026, cumulative property price growth in Pattaya over the next 5 years is expected to reach approximately 22% to 30%, with houses and villas at the higher end and condos more moderate.
+As of early 2026, the base-case forecast for cumulative residential property price growth in Pattaya over the next 5 years (2026 to 2031) is approximately 22% to 30% in nominal baht terms.

 Which areas in Pattaya will have the best price growth over the next 5 years?